 Your Vision Becomes Lost in the Daily Noise

-Once you have defined your vision and created an accompanying strategy, you now need to involve every single employee in your company, and ensure that they can see the big picture and understand their smaller role within it.
+Once you have defined your vision and created an accompanying strategy, you now need to involve every employee in your company and ensure they can see the big picture and understand their smaller role within it.

-Misalignment will happen for a number of different reasons.
+Misalignment will happen for several different reasons:

 - Your message will change and lose coherence as it passes from the top of your organization down to the bottom through the layers of management.

 - Employees cannot identify on their own how their small role fits into the big picture of your company’s vision.

-- Managers fail to translate the company’s executive level strategy into smaller and simpler elements that can be understood by different individual employees, teams and divisions.
+- Managers fail to translate the company’s executive-level strategy into smaller and simpler elements that can be understood by different individual employees, teams, and divisions.